The Les & Barb Licklider Scholarship

 A wise man once told Don Draper to “Do your givin’ while you’re livin’ so you’re knowin’ where it is goin.’”
 Don passed that wisdom on to me.
 I have been blessed, and get great joy from giving back.
 I thought long and hard about how to honor my husband Les, whom very few of you knew.
 Les was a lifetime educator, outdoorsman, and a man of faith.
 He never met a stranger, and he had the blessed ability to make every one with whom he interacted feel like the most important person in the world.
 In fact, even on his deathbed, when hearing from one of his former students, he would always tell a story about him/her and say, “You know, Hon, I think he/she was one of my very favorites.”
 You would have liked him, and there is no doubt in my mind each of you would have been one of his very favorites.

 I am funding an on-going scholarship for students pursuing any type of post-secondary education who are/were active members of Gilbert Lutheran Church when they graduated from high school.
 The eligibility for the scholarship will support the values Les and I hold dear.
 Therefore, it will be non-competitive.
-Everyone who meets the criteria will receive a scholarship.
-Starting in December of 2019, the award was increased from $500 to $750.
-Depending on the number of applicants, there may be opportunity for scholarship renewal until the total awarded to an individual reaches $1500.
-Those who have received initial awards of $500 are now eligible for to apply for two renewals.
-Those who have received an initial award of $500 and a renewal award of $500 may apply for one final award of $500.
-I will continue awarding scholarships at this rate as long as the fund supports it.
+Everyone who meets the criteria will receive a scholarship of $750.
+Recipients are then able to apply for a renewal the next year, also for $750.

 Apprenticeships, community college, and four-year undergraduate post-secondary pursuits are equally important.
 We value hard work and commitment.
 Therefore, recipients will be eligible after evidence of successful completion of the first term of post-secondary education.
 We value supporting oneself.
 Therefore, recipients must show evidence of holding a part-time job, either during the summer or the school year, to help support their own education.
 In addition, applicants will be asked to submit a thoughtful, reflective essay about their education.